phocks/devblog/content/2024-04-03-installing-umami-analytics.md

 I pointed my [Caddy server](https://caddyserver.com) to the new container and bam, analytics.
 You can even make a public link.
 [Check it](https://umami.phocks.org/share/LE5nfO82Ck9n1cIM/josh.is-cool.dev).
 You should see yourself there.

+Update 2025: My container went down.
+Hopefully I can fix it!

 Anyways.
 Bye for now!
 Peace.